AnthonyThomahawk/Simple-HWID-Windows/README.md

 Be sure to run the binary as an administrator to always get the serial number of the HDD correctly.

-After you run the program, a command-promt window will open with your HWID, from there you can select it and copy-paste it anywhere you want (for example in your [Silverblade](https://github.com/AnthonyThomahawk/Silverblade-CSGO#hwid-lock) build).
+After you run the program, a command-promt window will open with your HWID, from there you can select it and copy-paste it anywhere you want.

 # Using this in your own projects/programs
 Using this in your own windows program is very simple, just include HWIDwin.h in your project/program and then call the GetHWID() function to get the HWID.